-StudioRed was tasked with skinning existing electronics and technology into an ergonomic and friendly product.
-The look and feel of this device needed be inviting and comfortable as it was to be used by a mother [and father] to intimately listen in on her unborn child.
+Designed to help you hear your child — before they enter the world.
+Listen to and record your baby’s heartbeat while in the womb.
+With audio recordings and fun visualizations, start saving and sharing memories from pregnancy.
+StudioRed was tasked with combining existing electronics and technology into an ergonomic and friendly product.
+The look and feel of this device needed be inviting and comfortable as it was to be used by a mother and father to intimately listen in on their unborn child.

 To keep assembly costs down the unit is held together with 6 snaps and secured with a single screw, this allows for rapid assembly while maintaining sufficient strength for a handheld product.

 Another cost saving measure was the light transmission portion of the top cover, other devices utilized a clear light pipe to transmit status lights from the PCB to the top of the unit, which is effective but adds tool and assembly costs.
 For Listen a more simple solution using a thin section molded into the top cover and a circular boss was used.
 Giving the HatchBaby Listen its sleek uninterrupted look, but when the LED turns on light shines through the thin portion of plastic letting the user know the device is functioning, the circular boss created a crisp light location so no unwanted “light spill” was seen.